Search Knowledge Base by Keyword

 - Clear your website cache and browser cache.

-If you already have an existing page on which you want to show your Knowledge Base, just insert KB shortcode:
+If you already have an existing page on which you want to show your Knowledge Base, follow these steps:

-Find the page you wish to add the Knowledge base shortcode to.
-This page will become your dedicated KB Main page:
+Find the page where you want to add the Knowledge Base.
+This page will serve as your dedicated KB main page.

-- Keep a personal note of the slug.
+Keep a personal note of the page slug.

 Step 2 Update the Articles URL